-The main idea exploits something which is well known in mechanism design theory is that once more than one person is informed about something then a variety of means can be used to illicit that information (see Maskin (1999) and Moore and Repullo (1988), among others).
-In the case of taxation, the obvious counterpart to this is when there are two parties to a transaction.
+The main idea exploits something well-known in mechanism design, namely that once more than one person is informed about something then a variety of means can be used to illicit that information (see Maskin (1999) and Moore and Repullo (1988), among others).
+This has an obvious counterpart in taxation.

 The following canonical model illustrates the idea.
 Suppose that evasion activity e is observed by two parties - whom we can call a purchaser (denoted by a subscript p) and a vendor (denoted by a subscript v).
 Suppose that the vendor is asked first to declare e_v and then the purchaser either agrees or disagrees.
-If there is disagreement, the government audits the transaction and the honest party is given a small reward and the dishonest party has to pay $\phi(e)$.
+If there is disagreement, the government audits the transaction and the honest party is given a small reward and the dishonest party has to pay $\zeta(e)$.

-In the unique sub-game perfect equilibrium of this game, there is full compliance as long as $\phi(e) > te$.
+In the unique sub-game perfect equilibrium of this game, there is full compliance as long as $\zeta(e) > te$.
 In other words, it is as if there is complete and costless auditing of transactions - the gamble in the traditional Allingham and Sandmo (1972) model goes away.
-This simple "mechanism" is simple illustration of the potential power of cross-reporting.
+This simple "mechanism" is simply an illustration of the potential power of cross-reporting.
 However, it only works under two key assumptions.
-First, that there is no scope for collusion between the vendor and purchaser.
-Second, both parties to a given transaction can be observed.
-The latter is true when there are formal contracts of employment or purchase, where a receipt or record of the transaction is kept.
+First, there is no scope for collusion between the vendor and purchaser.
+Second, both parties to a given transaction can be observed and verified.
+The latter is true when there exist formal contracts of employment or purchase, or where a receipt or record of the transaction is kept.

-The evidence on informal taxation in Olken and Singhal (2011) suggest that traditional societies have evolved ways of mutually raising revenues using local information and enforcement.
+The evidence on informal taxation in Olken and Singhal (2011) suggest that traditional societies have developed ways of mutually raising revenues using local information and enforcement.
 In modern economies, firms have taken on this role as argued by Kleven, Kreiner and Saez (2009).
-The evidence from a clever field experiment in cooperation with the Chilean tax administration reported in Pomeranz (2011), suggests that cross-reporting in the value-added chain indeed helps enforce payments of the value added tax.